cockroachdb/docs/v20.2/alter-user.md

 Parameter | Description
 ----------|-------------
-`name` | The name of the user whose password you want to create or add.
+`name` | The name of the user whose role options you want to alter.
+`CREATELOGIN`/`NOCREATELOGIN` | Allow or disallow the user to manage authentication using the `WITH PASSWORD`, `VALID UNTIL`, and `LOGIN/NOLOGIN` parameters <br><br>By default, the parameter is set to `NOCREATELOGIN` for all non-admin users.
+`LOGIN`/`NOLOGIN` | The `LOGIN` parameter allows a user to login with one of the [client authentication methods](authentication.html#client-authentication).
+[Setting the parameter to `NOLOGIN`](#change-login-privileges-for-a-role) prevents the user from logging in using any authentication method.
 `password` | Let the user [authenticate their access to a secure cluster](authentication.html#client-authentication) using this new password.
 Passwords should be entered as a [string literal](sql-constants.html#string-literals).
 For compatibility with PostgreSQL, a password can also be entered as an [identifier](#change-password-using-an-identifier). <br><br>To prevent a user from using [password authentication](authentication.html#client-authentication) and to mandate [certificate-based client authentication](authentication.html#client-authentication), [set the password as `NULL`](#prevent-a-user-from-using-password-authentication).
 `VALID UNTIL` |  The date and time (in the [`timestamp`](timestamp.html) format) after which the password is not valid.
-`LOGIN`/`NOLOGIN` |  The `LOGIN` parameter allows a user to login with one of the [client authentication methods](authentication.html#client-authentication).
-[Setting the parameter to `NOLOGIN`](#change-login-privileges-for-a-user) prevents the user from logging in using any authentication method.
-`CREATEROLE`/`NOCREATEROLE` |  Allow or disallow the user to create, alter, and drop other users. <br><br>By default, the parameter is set to `NOCREATEROLE` for all non-admin and non-root users.
+`CREATEROLE`/`NOCREATEROLE` |  Allow or disallow the user to create, alter, and drop other users. <br><br>By default, the parameter is set to `NOCREATEROLE` for all non-admin users.
+`CREATEDB`/`NOCREATEDB` | Allow or disallow the user to create or rename a database.
+The user is assigned as the owner of the database. <br><br>By default, the parameter is set to `NOCREATEDB` for all non-admin users.
+`CONTROLJOB`/`NOCONTROLJOB` | Allow or disallow the user to pause, resume, and cancel jobs.
+Non-admin users cannot control jobs created by admins. <br><br>By default, the parameter is set to `NOCONTROLJOB` for all non-admin users.
+`CANCELQUERY`/`NOCANCELQUERY` | Allow or disallow the user to cancel queries and sessions of other users.
+Without this privilege, users can only cancel their own queries and sessions.
+Even with this privilege, non-admins cannot cancel admin queries or sessions.
+This option should usually be combined with `VIEWACTIVITY` so that the user can view other users' query and session information. <br><br>By default, the parameter is set to `NOCANCELQUERY` for all non-admin users.
+`VIEWACTIVITY`/`NOVIEWACTIVITY` | Allow or disallow a role to see other users' queries and sessions using `SHOW QUERIES`, `SHOW SESSIONS`, and the Statements and Transactions pages in the Admin UI.
+Without this privilege, the `SHOW` commands only show the user's own data and the Admin UI pages are unavailable. <br><br>By default, the parameter is set to `NOVIEWACTIVITY` for all non-admin users.
+`CONTROLCHANGEFEED`/`NOCONTROLCHANGEFEED` | Allow or disallow the user to run `CREATE CHANGEFEED` on tables they have `SELECT` privileges on. <br><br>By default, the parameter is set to `NOCONTROLCHANGEFEED` for all non-admin users.
+`MODIFYCLUSTERSETTING`/`NOMODIFYCLUSTERSETTING` | Allow or disallow the user to to modify the cluster settings with the `sql.defaults` prefix. <br><br>By default, the parameter is set to `NOMODIFYCLUSTERSETTING` for all non-admin users.

 ## Examples